diego-tw/beachhack-lambda/beach_hack_ui/README.md

 #### Uploading the app to prod
 1) Run npm run build on your local machine
 2) Upload all output located in the build folder the s3 bucket - the specific bucket is com.thoughtworks.beachhack.web

+Alternatively, if you would like to also deploy the AWS Lambda with the UI, you can use the instructions in the main README.md

 ### Testing
 The testing for the app used Mocha/Chai and Enzyme